September 7, 2012

 Finally, it was concerned about an adequate training program.

-“One of our main challenges is training, and Kent Horn has been very helpful.
-He has done a tremendous job continuing the dialogue,” Nuñez Jr. said.
+“One of our main challenges is training, and the vendor has been very helpful, doing a tremendous job continuing the dialogue,” Nuñez Jr. said.

 After using the new machine, SF Tube noticed a few additional benefits for the company and its staff.

 “The energy consumption is approximately one-tenth that of a traditional hydraulic bender,” Nuñez said.
 This is a big deal in California, where the rate for commercial electricity can be 50 percent higher than in neighboring states.

 The staff has noticed that the noise level is favorable, too.
 Finally, the push technology reduces wear on the wiper die and more so on the pressure die, meaning the tooling lasts longer.

 How did all this go over with the company’s management team?

 “We’re planning to buy another Unison, one with 3.5-in. capacity,” Nuñez Jr. said.

 The FABRICATOR® is North America's leading magazine for the metal forming and fabricating industry.
 The magazine delivers the news, technical articles, and case histories that enable fabricators to do their jobs more efficiently.
 The FABRICATOR has served the industry since 1971.
 Print subscriptions are free to qualified persons in North America involved in metal forming and fabricating.